-For small-business owners, there's no shortage of worries to keep them from sleep.
-Gone are the nights of counting sheep, replaced by counting fleeting dollars and cents or running through tomorrow's epic to-do list.
+For small business owners, there's no shortage of worries to keep them from sleep.
+Gone are the nights of counting sheep, replaced by counting dollars and cents or running through tomorrow's to-do list.

-But budgets and housekeeping aren't all that's on the collective business mind these days.
+Budgets and housekeeping aren't the only items on the collective business mind these days.
 The Aon Global Risk Management Survey [PDF] shows that business leaders' concerns have shifted in the last year.
-Notably…
+Notably:

 - Reputation damage is now the top risk.